 University of Chicago Yield Rate

-UChicago’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted is 80%.
-This number is among the highest of any school in the country.
-Only schools like Harvard, Stanford MIT, Yale, Columbia, and Brown sport comparable yield rates.
+UChicago’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted is 85%.
+This number is among the highest of any school in the country as only schools like Harvard, Stanford MIT, Yale, Columbia, and Brown sport comparable yield rates.

 If you plan on joining the 37,000+ UChicago hopefuls for the next admissions cycle, you should know the following: